AKROGIS/Observer/Observer/Protocol Specification V2.md

 The color element is a string in the form "#FFFFFF" where F is a hexadecimal digit (0-9,A-F).
 The Hex pairs represent the Red, Green, and Blue respectively.
-If the string is missing, or malformed, then the esri mapping framework was free to choose a default value.
+If the string is missing, or malformed, then the ESRI mapping framework was free to choose a default value.
 Typically this was black.

 ### `size`
 This property is optional.
 If provided it must be a number.
 There is no default.
 The size is a number for the diameter in points of the simple circle marker symbol, or the width of a simple solid line.
-If the number is missing, or invalid, then the esri mapping framework was free to choose a default value at one point this was 6 points for diameter, and 1 point for width.
+If the number is missing, or invalid, then the ESRI mapping framework was free to choose a default value at one point this was 6 points for diameter, and 1 point for width.

 ## `"meta-version": 2`
 With version 2, the symbology object was specified by the JSON format for ESRI Renderers as defined in the [renderer object in the ArcGIS ReST API](https://developers.arcgis.com/documentation/common-data-types/renderer-objects.htm).
-This is the format that esri uses when building web maps for AGOL.
+This is the format that ESRI uses when building web maps for AGOL.
-Depending on which version of the esri mapping SDK that Park Observer is using, some of the properties may be optional (the `type` property is always required).
+Depending on which version of the ESRI mapping SDK that Park Observer is using, some of the properties may be optional (the `type` property is always required).
 However the default value provided may vary with different versions.
 To be safest, do not rely on default values, and always test your symbology before